jarrodmillman/stat133-summer2014/website/content/pages/about.md

 technologies that are useful for organizing, manipulating, and visualizing data with a focus on the R statistical computing environment.
 Topics may include:

-* Basic understanding of computers and networks
 * Working at the (Bash) command line
 * Implementing reproducible research
-* Open source development practice
 * Version control using Git and GitHub
 * Understanding regular expressions
-* Basics of programming (data structures, control flow, debugging, etc.)
+* Basics of R programming (data structures, control flow, debugging, etc.)
 * Simulation and random number generation
 * Exploratory data analysis and dimension reduction (PCA)
 * File formats including CSV, JSON, HDF5, and XML
 * Process automation with Make
-* Document generation using $\LaTeX$, Markdown, reStructuredText, Sphinx, and Pelican
 * Clustering, classification, and linear regression
-* Brief introduction to scientific computing with Python

 ## Grading